By MICK ROBERTS ©

 Bulli’s early angling families continued the tradition of having the privilege of housing a boat in Wollongong’s only remaining beachside boatsheds at Sandon Point.
 Families such the Rixons, Nicklins, Hobbs, Fritz, Haberleys, Chilbys, Taylors, Johnsons, Orvads, Glasses, Critchers, Gwythers, Bourkes and many more have fished either from boats housed in the sheds, the jetty, or from the coastline.

 Jack Gwyther was the publican of the Bulli Family Hotel during the 1950s.
 He was an avid fisherman who kept his boat in one of the sheds at Sandon Point.

 The late George Channell, a regular at the Family Hotel during the 1950s and 60s, told me before his death that he remembered Gwyther’s boat shed, which didn’t have easy access to the original boat launch channel through the rock shelf.

 In the 1950s he had a new channel blasted out of the rocks in front of his shed, which sat a little west of the main launch channel, and became known as ‘Gwyther’s Channel’.

 Gwyther’s customers, the miners, provided nobles from the Bulli Colliery, to blast out the channel.
 The miners for their efforts were in return given a nine gallon keg of beer.

-The channel can still be seen just west of the main deep launch channel.
-There are no boat sheds in its vicinity today.
+The channel can still be seen just west of the main deep launch channel blasted by Frank McKay in the 1920s.
+There are currently no boat sheds in its vicinity of Gwyther’s channel.

 The few remaining sheds have become a much-loved feature of Sandon Point, often photographed, and a treasured part of Bulli’s history.